 Bea is driven by a deep sense of purpose: “Artists have an important mission.
 There is so much hardship in the world today.
 We, as artists, have the ability to inspire people; bring new and fresh ideas into society.
 I feel it as my obligation even, my task, to open people’s eyes, minds, and hearts.
 Inspire them to change, or simply see things in a more positive way.
 Provide them with a different aspect of the world around them.”
 Byways of her paintings, Bea inspires people to look for the good, the light, in any situation.
 “As we need a balance, it is adamant we recognize and acknowledge the dark, but we need to look for and focus on the good.

 Art with a message

 “No complaining, please.
 Act!”
 Channelling her intuitive information, transferring it onto the canvas; Bea’s paintings are the vehicle for her message: one of positivity, hope, change, light, and optimism.
 She explains to me that sometimes during the layering, a word might appear in her head.
 Like “hope”, or “love”.
 Then as she paints, she will repeat the word in her head, like a mantra: “Hope, hope, hope.”
 The meaning of the word becomes part of the painting.
 Energetically initially, yet in the phase of completion, Bea transfers the letters literally onto the canvas; solidifying the message.

-“I would love to be able to live off my art but only in a fair way.
+“I love it that I am able to live off my art but only want to do that in a fair way.
 Meaning that people receiving my art, are the people who need it; not just the people who can afford it.”
 Bea is always looking for her dreams.
 She craves change and starting something new.
 She tells me she knows there will be a change in direction for her, allowing her to have even more time to paint.
 So she can reach even more people.